Town Hall Theatre Gallery

 Lafayette's historic Town Hall Theatre is dedicated to fostering a thriving community that brings together performing artists, students, and audiences through creative and accessible experiences.
 Since 2022, the theatre has also served as a venue for local art exhibitions, thanks to a collaboration that enables the City to expand its cultural arts programming.
 The gallery, open to the public during theatre hours, provides an inviting space for art lovers to appreciate and engage with the work of local artists.
 The theatre's warm and welcoming lobby is an ideal location for receptions, where the public can mingle with artists and fellow art enthusiasts.

-Artist Statement
+Exhibition Statement

 How to Apply